 Image 1 of 1

-Case Consultation :: Reflective Supervision in Child Development + Attachment
+Case Consultation :: Reflective Consultation in Child Development + Attachment

 Gathering to consult with colleagues and explore the relational and countertransference dynamics of our work is essential.